jensengroup/HeckQM/README.md

 ## Citation

-Our work is published in [xxx](http://doi.org), where more information is available.
+Our work is online as a preprint on [ChemRxiv](http://doi.org/10.26434/chemrxiv-2022-9pslv), where more information is available.

 ```
 @article{ree2022heckqm,